ZeLarpMaster/Mobius/README.md

 ## Missing features

+- [ ] Rewrite the demo_bot so we can run it from iex
 - [ ] System test which starts a real bot and tries as many endpoints as possible
 - [ ] Intents
 - [ ] Implement all missing api endpoints